hantsy/seam3-report-demo/readme.md

 			e.printStackTrace();
 		}

- The velocity support is from the Seam3 mail module, Seam 3 has another "renderer" module for this purpose, but it is not released at the moment.
-So you have to add seam3 mail dependency in your pom.xml.
+ The velocity support is from the Seam3 mail module.

+ Seam 3 has another `renderer` module for this purpose, but it is not released at the moment.

+ So you have to add seam3 mail dependency in your *pom.xml*.

         <dependency>
 			<groupId>org.jboss.seam.mail</groupId>